Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Staff Responsible for Monitoring: Teachers, CIS, counselor, PBIS committee, administrators
+Staff Responsible for Monitoring: Counselor, CIS, Teachers and Administrators

 Title I: